davidjohnwoolf/deck-of-cards/README.md

-# deck-of-cards
+# Deck of Cards
-A deck of cards angular application
+An angular application that presents a deck of cards with the ability to sort and shuffle.